Scott Columbus: Personal life

 Columbus was married to Kimmy Brett for less than a year.
 They had one daughter together, Teresa J (Columbus) Burgdorf.

 In 1981, he was married to Victoria A. Columbus and was together for 17 years with two sons, Scott and Anthony Columbus.
 Divorced in 1998.

 Married to Kathy Recupito in 1998, then divorced in 2008.
 They had one son together, Corey Columbus.

 Death

-On April 5, 2011, Manowar announced on their official Facebook account and official website that Scott Columbus died, with no cause of death given at the time: "With great sorrow we announce the passing of our brother Scott Columbus.
+On April 5, 2011, Manowar announced on their official Facebook account and official website that Scott Columbus died, with no cause of death given at the time:

+"With great sorrow we announce the passing of our brother Scott Columbus.
+A rare talent, equally a rare individual, a father, a friend and a brother of metal.
+All of the great moments we spent together are burnished in our hearts and memories forever.
 We know he is in a good place and at peace.
-He will never be forgotten.
+He will never be forgotten."
 Your family and brothers, Joey, Eric, Karl, Donnie.
-And all at Magic Circle Music".
+And all at Magic Circle Music."

-On April 5, 2020, the ninth anniversary of his death, Columbus' daughter Teresa publicly announced that her father's cause of death was suicide, and urged for more awareness on mental illness and depression.
+On April 5, 2020, the ninth anniversary of his death, Columbus' daughter Teresa publicly announced that her father's cause of death was suicide.